How to Use Essential Oils for Anxiety, Stress, Depression and Sleep

 While there are so many wonderful and therapeutic reasons to use aromatherapy, today I’m sharing some of my favorite oils and their health benefits—specifically for stress, anxiety, depression and sleep issues.

 Stop stress before it takes over!
-Grab my free Magical Intuition guided meditation track:
+Grab my free Pep Talk guided meditation track:

 Top Essential Oils for Stress, Anxiety, Depression and Sleep